Scope (computer programming): Block scope

 A representative example of the use of block scope is the C code shown here, where two variables are scoped to the loop: the loop variable n, which is initialized once and incremented on each iteration of the loop, and the auxiliary variable n_squared, which is initialized at each iteration.
 The purpose is to avoid adding variables to the function scope that are only relevant to a particular block—for example, this prevents errors where the generic loop variable i has accidentally already been set to another value.
-In this example the expression n * n would generally not be assigned to an auxiliary variable, and the body of the loop would simply be written ret += n * n but in more complicated examples auxiliary variables are useful.
+In this example the expression n * n would generally not be assigned to an auxiliary variable, and the body of the loop would simply be written result += n * n but in more complicated examples auxiliary variables are useful.

 Blocks are primarily used for control flow, such as with if, while, and for loops, and in these cases block scope means the scope of variable depends on the structure of a function's flow of execution.
 However, languages with block scope typically also allow the use of "naked" blocks, whose sole purpose is to allow fine-grained control of variable scope.
 For example, an auxiliary variable may be defined in a block, then used (say, added to a variable with function scope) and discarded when the block ends, or a while loop might be enclosed in a block that initializes variables used inside the loop that should only be initialized once.

 A subtlety of several programming languages, such as Algol 68 and C (demonstrated in this example and standardized since C99), is that block-scope variables can be declared not only within the body of the block, but also within the control statement, if any.
 This is analogous to function parameters, which are declared in the function declaration (before the block of the function body starts), and in scope for the whole function body.
 This is primarily used in for loops, which have an initialization statement separate from the loop condition, unlike while loops, and is a common idiom.

 Block scope can be used for shadowing.
 In this example, inside the block the auxiliary variable could also have been called n, shadowing the parameter name, but this is considered poor style due to the potential for errors.
 Furthermore, some descendants of C, such as Java and C#, despite having support for block scope (in that a local variable can be made to go out of context before the end of a function), do not allow one local variable to hide another.
 In such languages, the attempted declaration of the second n would result in a syntax error, and one of the n variables would have to be renamed.

 If a block is used to set the value of a variable, block scope requires that the variable be declared outside of the block.
 This complicates the use of conditional statements with single assignment.
 For example, in Python, which does not use block scope, one may initialize a variable as such: